jamesrcole/dispGol/README.md

   * to fix
-     * when it is displaying a larger grid, e.g. the 'gliderAndEater' animation, the updater arms are longer and it looks as if the updateSquare is appearing to the right of the hole where it should appear.
      * the timeDisp backgrounds only have the correct size when the grids have the same number of rows as columns.
+Looks particularly bad for wide (but not tall) patterns like Gosper Glider Gun.

   * refactoring - heaps of this to do, some misc items:
      * add an Atom class
      * move some of the global vars into the dispGol class.